 Lotto Texas was the first draw game introduced in Texas in November 1992.
-It is Texas' original in-state rolling jackpot game with advertised annuitized jackpots starting at \$5 million and an add-on feature called Extra!
+It is Texas' original in-state rolling jackpot game with advertised annuitized jackpots starting at \$5 million and an add-on feature called Extral.
 The Extra! feature was implemented in FY 2013 and has experienced continued growth since its introduction as more players learn about the benefits of the feature.
 Lotto Texas is a mature game that has experienced sales declines over time, but the game maintains a relatively loyal following.
 With the large jackpots often generated by the multijurisdictional games, smaller in-state rolling jackpot games like Lotto Texas often struggle to compete and be relevant.
-Despite the competition from the multijurisdictional games, Lotto Texas maintains the fourth-highest draw game sales position with FY 2018 sales totaling \$140.8 million.
-To keep the portfolio fresh and entertaining for players, research was conducted in FY 2018 to gauge players' interest in potential modifications to the game.
-While the research provided interesting player insights, agency staff did not believe it warranted any changes to the current Lotto Texas game.
-The agency will continue to investigate potential game modifications as long as the changes will not alienate the current player base while also providing an opportunity for sales and revenue growth.
+Despite the competition from the multijurisdictional games, Lotto Texas maintains the fourth-highest draw game sales position with FY 2019 sales totaling \$135.1 million.
+The agency will continue to investigate any potential game modifications as long as the changes will not alienate the current player base while also providing an opportunity for sales and revenue growth.

-Texas Two Step[®]
+Texas Two Step®

 Texas Two Step is also an in-state rolling jackpot-style game similar to Lotto Texas but on a smaller scale, with jackpots starting at \$200,000.
 Texas Two Step has a very loyal player base and experiences consistent sales at lower-level jackpots.
 Like other jackpot games, as the jackpot climbs, sales increase.
-Texas Two Step produces the most jackpot winners in Texas each year with FY 2018 boasting 26 winning jackpot tickets sold.
-Research was conducted in FY 2017 to determine if current, loyal Texas Two Step players have any interest in a game modification.
-The research showed that an embedded multiplier feature may be a positive enhancement to make to the game but changes to the basic play structure (bonus ball matrix) were not favorably received.
-Due to the continued sales growth Texas Two Step realized in FY 2018 and the fact that adding an embedded multiplier would change the odds and winnability of the game, the agency does not believe that the addition of the multiplier feature merits consideration at this time.
+Texas Two Step produces the most jackpot winners in Texas each year with FY 2019 boasting 37 winning jackpot tickets sold.
+FY 2019 produced five Texas Two Step jackpots advertised at \$1 million dollars or more.
+These large jackpots resulted in Texas Two Step realizing a \$3.8 million sales increase over FY 2018.
+Research was conducted in FY 2017 to determine if current, loyal Texas Two Step players had any interest in a game modification.
+The research showed that any changes to the basic play structure (bonus ball matrix) were not favorably received.
+During FY 2020, the agency will consider a new add-on feature, Double Play, that will have the potential to increase sales without changing the play of the base game.
+If approved, the feature will most likely launch in FY 2021.